ManageIQ/manageiq-documentation/managing_infrastructure_and_inventory/_topics/viewing_vmware_storage_profiles.md

 Storage profiles are used to tag virtual machines to ensure they operate in compliance with settings in the datastore.

-{{ site.data.product.title }} retrieves VMware virtual machine storage profile
+{{ site.data.product.title_short }} retrieves VMware virtual machine storage profile
 information in the inventory, and associates the virtual machines and disks with them.